 Outside the fact that the bonus amount will probably be pretty low, the only downside to a no deposit free bet would be if it negated your eligibility in a better offer upon your first deposit.
 For players just passing through the state, that may not be an issue.

-With deposit match bonuses, the sportsbook will match your deposit up to a certain specified percentage or amount.
+With deposit match bonuses the sportsbook will match your deposit up to a certain specified percentage and amount.
 Unlike free bets and risk-free bets, though, you’ll usually need to complete a higher wager requirement.

 Deposit match bonuses are very common in the online casino world, however, online sportsbooks tend to favor free bets and risk-free bets to entice new customers.
 Existing players may, from time to time, be offered deposit bonuses as an incentive to come back to the site, or as a loyalty program reward.